formancehq/helm/charts/cloudprem/README.md

 ## Migration

+### From v2.X.X To v3.0.0

+> No configuration changes are required for this upgrade.

+Membership service contain a behavior breaking changes within the RBAC module.

+Before, permissions were managed dynamically on the organization and stack with a *fallback* on the organization resource. (default organization accesses and default stack accesses).
+Which led to a lot of confusion and inconsistency regarding the users permissions

+Now, the fallback has been removed from the RBAC module and is only used when a new user joins the organization.

+Note: `Console-v3` (experimental) and `Portal` have been updated to manage the new RBAC module.

+## Breaking changes

+TODO: Add breaking changes

 ### From v1.0.X To v2.0.X

 A global configuration has been introduced to manage values accross different services.
 To see the detail of the default values, please refer to the [Global Parameters](#global-configuration) section.